-Economics characteristics

-Clearly, the economic characteristics of a household affect food consumption diversity.
-Total income is an important indicator of the general economic well-being of households, consequently a positive relationship is expected between consumption diversity and total income.
-A high level of income may permit to the purchase of more food and food of higher nutritional quality.
-The econometric techniques used will allow us to distinguish between the effects of income on household net of the effects of, for example, household size.
-In a separate model, we examine the importance of sources of household income on diversity by categorizing income along the following lines: agricultural income, non-agricultural income, property income, investments and transfers.
-Agricultural and non-agricultural income are expected to be positively related to diversity because they are the main sources of income for the households in our sample.
-In regards to the expenditures of households, we expect food expenditures to be positively correlated with diet diversity because of its direct link to the quantity and the diversity of the food products consumed.
+Total income is an important indicator of the general economic well-being of a household, consequently a positive relationship is expected between consumption diversity and total income.
+A high level of income allows a household to the purchase of more food and food with higher nutritional quality.
+With respect to the expenditures of households, we expect food expenditures to be positively correlated with diet diversity because of its direct link to the quantity and the diversity of the food products consumed.
 Non-food expenditures are assumed to reflect the socio-economic situation of a household.
-According to Thorne-Lyman et al. (2010), non-food expenditures have a positive effect on the household dietary diversity, however, surprisingly (Jones, Shrinivas, and Bezner-Kerr 2014) found a negative relationship.
-All money values have been deflated by taking 2010 as index.
+Note that food expenditures might be related to income, but they are not the same.
+According to Thorne-Lyman et al. (2010), non-food expenditures have a positive effect on the household dietary diversity, however, surprisingly Jones et al. (2014) found a negative relationship.
+All monetary income and expenditure variables are expressed in 2010 prices.

-Agricultural characteristics

 With 66% of the Ugandan population employed in the agricultural sector in 2009 (Boysen et al., 2014), agricultural characteristics are an essential component of Ugandan households.
-The number of household members who have worked in sector other than agriculture is hypothesized to be positively related to dietary diversity because of its positive influence on income.
-Such jobs are could represent a significant source of income for households and make them economically more independent of the agricultural sector.
-In addition, the proportion of food items consumed from a household’s own farm production is expected to be positively correlated with dietary diversity of consumption.
-We hypothesize that a family with a farm has potentially greater access to a diversity of food items not otherwise available through the market or elsewhere.
-Whether the head of the household primarily makes economic farm decisions was evaluated.
-Jones et al. (2014), argue dietary diversity increases when the head of the household controls agricultural earnings decisions.
+Most of them are smallholders.
+We test whether or not a household’s total cultivated area has an influence on dietary diversity through own production.
+More land can encourage households to grow more different crops.
+Jones et al. (2014) argued that dietary diversity increases when the head of the household controls agricultural earnings decisions.
 The underlying assumption, presumably, is that the head of the household has as an aim high dietary diversity.
-Finally, we test whether a household’s total crop area has an influence on the income of the family and on own farm production consumption.
-More land and maybe more plots can encourage and allow households to produce a greater diversity of crops.
-Accordingly, this variable is presumed to be positively correlated with food diversity and caloric intakes of the household.